Towards Minimax Optimality of Model-based Robust Reinforcement Learning: Sample Complexity with -balls

 As $Q^* - \hat{Q}^* \leq Q^* - \hat{Q}^{\pi^*}$, a triangle inequality yields

 The second term is easy to bound, by the assumption of the planning oracle we have $\|\hat{Q}^* - \hat{Q}^{\hat{\pi}}\|_\infty\leq \epsilon_\text{opt}$.
 The two other terms are similar in nature.
 They compare the Q-functions of the same policy (either $\pi^*$ the optimal one of the original RMDP, or $\hat{\pi}$ the output of the planning algorithm) but for different RMPDs, either the original one or the empirical one.
 For bounding the remaining terms, we need to introduce the following notation.
 For any set $\mathcal{D}$ and a vector $v$, let define $ \kappa_{\mathcal{D}}(v)=\inf \left\{u^{\top} v: u \in \mathcal{D}\right\} . $ This quantity corresponds to the $\inf$ form of the robust Bellman operator.
-The following lemma provides a data-dependent bound of the two terms of interest. \looseness=-1 \begin{lemma} With $\mathcal{P}_{s,a}$ defined in Assumption \ref{sa rectangle} and $\hat{\mathcal{P}}_{s,a}$ the robust set centred around the empirical MDPs,
+The following lemma provides a data-dependent bound of the two terms of interest.